Certification for Indiana Public Librarians

 Checklist for Submitting Librarian Certification Application

-What library science courses do I need to take to qualify for an LC 4 or an LC 5?
+What library science courses do I need to take to qualify for an LC 4 or LC 5?

-Library science courses taken at any state or nationally accredited college or university may be used to qualify for the LC4, LC5 ,or LC6.
+Library science courses taken at any state or nationally accredited college or university may be used to qualify for the LC4, LC5, or LC6.
+Courses may be undergraduate or graduate level.
 Distance learning is accepted if the course provider is a state or nationally accredited college or university.
-There are no longer specific library science courses required; rather, the applicant must simply have completed the number of library science hours required by the Administrative Code for the level of certificate the applicant is seeking.
+There are no longer specific library science courses/topics required; rather, the applicant must simply have completed the number of library science hours required by the Administrative Code for the level of certificate the applicant is seeking.
 Similar approved courses in library science may be accepted at the discretion of the Indiana Library and Historical Board.
-For a summary of the rules and a non-exhaustive list of regional course providers, please view the “Selected Course Options” resource sheet below.

 Selected Course Options for LC4 LC5 LC6